geovedi/book-notes/2022/the-myth-of-normal.notes.md

-# The Myth of Normal
+# The Myth of Normal: Trauma, Illness & Healing in a Toxic Culture
 Author: Gabor Maté

 ## Introduction: Why Normal Is a Myth (And Why That Matters)